40+ Angular 21 Interview Questions 2025: Signal Forms, Zoneless & AI Tools

 }

-This is the cutting-edge feature that shows Angular is thinking about developer tooling for the AI era.
+This cutting-edge feature shows Angular is thinking about developer tooling for the AI era.

-The Angular CLI now includes a Model Context Protocol server that exposes tools for AI assistants to use:
+The Angular CLI now includes a Model Context Protocol server that exposes tools for AI assistants to use.
+You activate it with the ng mcp command.
+This enables AI agents and LLMs to integrate with Angular workflows.

 ng mcp